KawaiiBunga/karma-scoreboard/README.md

 # karma-scoreboard
 Scoreboard designed for Karma DarkRP and built for simple setup and customization

-Easily Customizable and simple to setup, with lots of customization options

 A constant WIP to add new features

 Features: